MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-ocr-pdf-images-files.md

 Any validation errors, typically related to wrong or missing master data in [!INCLUDE[d365fin](includes/d365fin_md.md)], will be shown on the **Errors and Warnings** FastTab.
 For more information, see the "To handle errors when receiving electronic documents" section.

-### To map text on an incoming document to a specific vendor, G/L, or bank account
+### To map text on an incoming document to a specific vendor account
 For incoming documents, you typically use the **Map Text to Account** action to define that a certain text on a vendor invoice received from the OCR service is mapped to a certain vendor account.
 Going forward, any part of the incoming document description that exists as a mapping text means that the **No.** field on resulting document or journal lines of type G/L Account are filled with the vendor in question.

 In addition to mapping to a vendor account or G/L accounts, you can also map to a bank account.
 This is practical, for example, for electronic documents for expenses that are already paid where you want to create a general journal line that is ready to post to a bank account.